2017/2018 Portland Arts & Lectures Season

 Thursday, November 16, 2017 at 7:30 p.m.

 Dr. Reza Aslan is currently a professor of creative writing at the University of California, Riverside, and a cooperative faculty member in the department of religion.
 He holds a bachelor’s degree in religious studies, with a minor in Greek; a master of theological studies degree from Harvard University, in history of world religious; a Ph.D. from the University of California, Santa Barbara, in the sociology of religions; as well as an MFA from the University of Iowa.
 Aslan edited the anthology Tablet and Pen: Literary Landscapes from the Modern Middle East, and he has written four books on religion: No god but God: The Origins, Evolution, and future of Islam; Beyond Fundamentalism: Confronting Religious Extremism in the Age of Globalization; Zealot: The Life and Times of Jesus of Nazareth, a #1 New York Times best seller.
 His latest book, God: A Human History, was published on November 7, 2017.

 Thursday, January 18, 2018 at 7:30 p.m.

-Jesmyn Ward received her MFA from the University of Michigan and was a recipient of a Stegner Fellowship, a John and Renee Grisham Writers Residency, and the Strauss Living Prize.
-She is currently an associate professor of creative writing at Tulane University and author of the novels Where the Line Bleeds and Salvage the Bones, which won the 2011 National Book Award.
+Jesmyn Ward received her MFA from the University of Michigan and was a recipient of a MacArthur “genius grant,” a Stegner Fellowship, a John and Renee Grisham Writers Residency, and the Strauss Living Prize.
+She is currently an associate professor of creative writing at Tulane University and lives in Mississippi.
+She is the author of Where the Line Bleeds and two National Book Award-winning novels Salvage the Bones and Sing Unburied Sing.
 Her memoir, Men We Reaped, was a finalist for the National Book Critics Circle Award and won the Chicago Tribune Heartland Prize and the Media for a Just Society Award.
 The New York Times wrote that Ward is: “An important contemporary voice: a sensitive, lyrical narrator of difficult stories from the land of Faulkner and Welty.”
-She lives in Mississippi.
-Her new novel, Sing Unburied Sing, is forthcoming in September 2017.

 Thursday, February 8, 2018 at 7:30 p.m.